 This app is for Windows users who already have Claude Code (CLI or App) installed and signed in.

 Codex support is optional.
-To show Codex usage, install and sign in to the Codex CLI, then enable Codex from the right-click Models menu.
+To show Codex usage, install and sign in to the Codex CLI, then enable Codex in the dashboard's Providers section.

 Antigravity support is optional too.
-To show Antigravity usage, install and sign in to Google Antigravity, then enable the Antigravity model from the right-click Models menu.
+To show Antigravity usage, install and sign in to Google Antigravity, then enable it in the dashboard's Providers section.

 It works best if you want a simple "how close am I to the limit?" display that is always visible.